 At this time, Embryology practice is unregulated in the United States on the federal level, and only a handful of states regulate it at the state level.
-Therefore, certification by American College of Embryology or any other organization is not required to practice embryology.
+Therefore, certification by the American College of Embryology or any other organization is not required to practice embryology.
 However, this may change and some form of certification or license will be required.
+Many outstanding practitioners already became certified by EMBCOL.

 Please note that effective July 30th 2020, EMBCOL offers only one type of general certification - Reproductive Embryologist.